 Facilitating knowledge and talent development in the Wageningen domain.
 UFW does this by organising activities to keep people informed of developments and providing access to knowledge within the Wageningen domain - for, by, and with alumni.
 In this context, workshops and lectures are organised for students.

 Developing and providing a lively network of alumni relations and stakeholders in the Wageningen domain.
 UFW brings socially relevant topics to the attention of alumni, donors, and other partners and facilitates connections between alumni through activities such as alumni gatherings in the Netherlands and abroad.

-Providing support, in the form of both time and money, to WUR activities and activities that support the WUR mission.
+Providing support, in the form of time and money, for WUR activities and activities that support the WUR mission.
 UFW recruits and retains members and raises gifts for things like educational grants, research funding, or named funds.
-To this end, UFW manages 29 funds and handles the project management of the fundraising for specific and general gifts.
+To this end, UFW manages 28 funds and handles the project management of the fundraising for specific and general gifts.

 The primary aim of UFW continues to be raising donations from alumni and friends of WUR.
 Support from international alumni networks is also in line with the needs of international graduates and can contribute to the international name and reputation of WUR.
-Of course, we will continue to cherish and strengthen the long-lasting connection between you and others and the foundation.
+Of course, UFW will continue to cherish and strengthen the long-lasting connection which all interested persons have with the foundation.

 Mission and goal for 2016

 University Fund Wageningen serves the general interest of the organisation and is a non-profit.
-Donations to the university fund aim to promote the growth and prosperity of Wageningen University & Research.
+Donations to the university fund aim to promote the growth and prosperity of WUR.
 The fund aims to do this by:

 |contributing to improving the name recognition of the university|